quixio/quix-docs/docs/platform/tutorials/matlab/matlab-and-simulink.md

 	    time.sleep(0.5)
 	```

- 4. Create a tag and deploy the `2D Vector Source` as we did `Rotation Transform` in the preceding section.
+ 4. Create a tag and deploy the `2D Vector Source`.

 	![pipeline](./images/matlab_pipeline_view.png){width=600}

- 5. Click on the `Rotation Transform` node to view the deployment details,  where you can see the application logs indicating the transformation is running with the vector data streamed by the `2D Vector Source`:
+ 5. Click on the `Rotation Transform` node to view the application logs and deployment details:

 	![deployment details](./images/matlab_deployment_details.png){width=600}

- 6. Next, click on `Data explorer` on the left navigation panel, select `Live data` from the top menu, and select the topic you chose for the output of the MATLAB transformation (e.g., `matlab-output`), the stream, and the parameters as shown in the figure below to view the live transformation:
+ 6. Next, click on `Data explorer` on the left navigation panel, select `Live data` from the top menu, and select the output topic of the MATLAB transformation (for example, `matlab-output`), the stream, and the parameters as shown in the figure below to view the live transformation:

 	![data explorer](./images/matlab_data_explorer.png){width=600}

 ## Simulink

-In this tutorial, we will deploy a Simulink model of an [internal combustion engine](https://www.mathworks.com/help/simulink/slref/modeling-engine-timing-using-triggered-subsystems.html){target=_blank} developed by MathWorks to Quix.
+This section describes the steps for deploying a Simulink model of an [internal combustion engine](https://www.mathworks.com/help/simulink/slref/modeling-engine-timing-using-triggered-subsystems.html){target=_blank} developed by MathWorks to Quix.

 ### Prerequisites

  - A Quix account.
-You can signup for a free account from our [website](https://quix.io/product/){target=_blank}.
+You can sign up for a free account from the Quix [website](https://quix.io/product/){target=_blank}.
  - MathWorks licenses for MATLAB, MATLAB Compiler, Simulink, Simulink Compiler and MATLAB Compiler SDK.

 This tutorial uses MATLAB R2023a.
 Please refer to the [Working with different MATLAB versions](#working-with-different-matlab-versions) section for information on how to use a different version of MATLAB.